Revisiting Self-Play Preference Optimization: On the Role of Prompt Difficulty: Appendix

 We also explore the difficulty transferability between different reward models, \textsc{Skywork-Reward-Llama-3.1-8B-v0.2} and \textsc{ArmoRM-Llama3-8B-v0.1}~\citep{wang-etal-2024-interpretable}.
 They are training with different loss design and data.
 We find that the difficulty scores between them computed with 10 samples per prompt have a Spearman score about 0.72.
 In addition, there are more than 9.4k common prompts in the most difficult quartile between them.
 This result shows that prompts identified as difficult for a reward model tend to remain difficult for another one, suggesting that prompt difficulty is transferable across reward models to some extent.

-\section{Implementation Details}
+\subsection{Implementation Details}

 \paragraph{Training Hyperparameter.} For all of our experiments, we use Trl~\citep{vonwerra2022trl} for training.
-Initially, we performed hyperparameter sweeps for $\beta = \{0.01, 0.1, 0.5\}$ and max learning rate $= \{3e{-}7, 5e{-}6, 1e{-}6\}$ as initial exploration.
-We report the result on $\beta = 0.01$ and max learning rate $= 3e{-}7$ for experiments on \textsc{Llama-3.1-Tulu-3-8B-SFT}.
-We report the result on $\beta = 0.01$ and max learning rate $= 3e{-}7$ for experiments on \textsc{Mistral-7B-Instruct-v0.2}.
-We employ 10\% of steps as training warmup.
+Initially, we performed hyperparameter sweeps for $\beta = \{0.01, 0.05, 0.1, 0.5\}$ and max learning rate $= \{3e{-}7, 5e{-}6, 1e{-}6\}$ as initial exploration.
+We train \textsc{Llama-3.1-Tulu-3-8B-SFT} with $\beta = 0.01$ and max learning rate $= 3e{-}7$ and train \textsc{Mistral-7B-Instruct-v0.2} with $\beta = 0.05$ and max learning rate $= 3e{-}7$ We employ 10\% of steps as training warmup.

 \paragraph{Evaluation Hyperparameter.} We maintain a maximal generation length, 2048, for both models.
 The temperature for \textsc{Mistral-7B-Instruct-v0.2} is 0.7 and is 0.9 for \textsc{Llama-3.1-Tulu-3-8B-SFT} when evaluating AlpacaEval~2.
 For Arena-Hard, the maximal length is 4098 for both models and we use default temperature 0.